Vasilis Torosidis: Return to Olympiacos

-A week later, he scored with a left footed shot from very close range to the bottom right corner, after an assist from Mady Camara following a corner in a hammering 5–1 win game against F91 Dudelange in the UEFA Europe League group stage.
+A week later, he scored with a left footed shot from very close range to the bottom right corner, after an assist from Mady Camara following a corner in a hammering 5–1 win game against F91 Dudelange in the UEFA Europa League group stage.

 Retirement

-On 13 September 2020, Torosidis officially announced his retirement from professional football, after the end of the 2019–20 Greek Football Cup which he won 1-0 against AEK as the team leader.
+On 13 September 2020, Torosidis officially announced his retirement from professional football, after the end of the 2019–20 Greek Football Cup which he won 1–0 against AEK as the team leader.

 International career

 Greece

 Torosidis made his international debut for the Greece national team in a UEFA Euro 2008 qualifier against Turkey.
 After Takis Fyssas' retirement, Torosidis became Greece's first-choice left-back, despite playing at right-back for his club.
 Following the qualifiers, Torosidis was selected in the Greek squad for Euro 2008.
 He scored his first international goal in a 2010 FIFA World Cup qualifier against Luxembourg.

 On 18 June 2010, Nigeria midfielder Sani Kaita lashed out with a kick to his thigh, resulting with Kaita being shown a straight red card.
 Thereafter, he scored the crucial goal in Greece's World Cup Group Stage match against Nigeria which gave his country a 2–1 win, their first ever win at a World Cup.

 Torosidis' own goal in a 1–1 draw with Romania, scored when a defensive clearance rebounded off him, did not prevent Greece securing qualification for the 2014 World Cup.
 It was just the third qualification of the Greece national team to a World Cup and the second consecutive of Torosidis.
 From his debut in the national team in 2007, Greece have never lost a rendezvous in a major competition (UEFA Euro 2008 and 2012, 2010 and 2014 FIFA World Cup) along with his teammates he wrote the described by many as the "Golden Era" of Greek football.

 On 10 October 2017, he scored his 10th international goal at home clash against Gibraltar.
 The 32-year-old footballer became the first defender in the history of Greece national team to score ten international goals, five of which were headers.